hubidu/codeceptjs-testbook/README.md

 - DONE FIX Find reason for before hook failures (restart and manualStart must be false)
 - DONE Save html source for each step
 - DONE Link to htm source in frontend
-- FIX Error screenshot is broken
+- DONE Need to convert relative (local) js/css links in html source to absolute links
-- Need to convert relative (local) js/css links in html source to absolute links
+- BUG Marking text in html breaks the layout
-- Record test runs on the server
+- BUG Error screenshot is broken
-- FIX Codeceptjs grep does not work if test title contains () (same for / and I think quotes)
+- BUG Codeceptjs grep does not work if test title contains () (same for / and I think quotes)
 - Store test runs in a database
 - Start/Stop phantomjs before testrun
 - Run tests for all devices